World’s largest virtual agentic engineering & quality conference

 Speed improvements.
 TestMu AI customers see major execution gains: Boomi cut its full test run from 9.5 hours to about 2, a 78% faster test execution, with AI-native test execution.

 Test coverage.
 AI test agents generate edge cases humans might never consider.
-TestMu AI customer Boohoo, for example, reached a 9X increase in test coverage by scaling tests across a wide device range that would take human testers months to document.
+TestMu AI customer Boohoo, for example, now executes 9x more tests across a range of devices, browsers, and user scenarios that would take human testers months to document.

 Quality improvements.
 When AI testing agents democratize testing through natural language, more people can create tests, leading to wider use case coverage, tests earlier in the SDLC, and better quality software overall.